EvelynPloetz/Deep-LASI/docs/source/docu/statistics.rst

    * - *Fit Result*
      - Definition
+   * - *File Name*
+     - The data file name given by the user
    * - :math:`N_{files}`
      - The number of data files saved in the measurement folder